 - 2.8.1.
 Shared disk settings for disk resource (Required for disk resource) - 2.8.2.
 Shared disk settings for Hybrid disk resource (Required for Replicator DR) - 2.8.3.
 Partition settings for Hybrid disk resource (Required for the Replicator DR) - 2.8.4.
 Partition settings for Mirror disk resource (when using Replicator) - 2.8.5.
 Adjustment of the operating system startup time (Required) - 2.8.6.
 Verification of the network settings (Required) - 2.8.7.
-Verification of the firewall settings (Required) - 2.8.8.
-Server clock synchronization (Required) - 2.8.9.
-Setup of OpenSSL (Optional) - 2.8.10.
-SELinux settings (Required)
+Verification of the root file system (Required) - 2.8.8.
+Verification of the firewall settings (Required) - 2.8.9.
+Server clock synchronization (Required)